 When adding a new user, a system role needs to be selected for this user.

-A system role is a role that allows permissions to every section of District Engage, and is not specific to a team or project, such as permissions to access the dashboard.
+A system role is a role that allows permissions to *every section of Civio Engage*, and is not specific to a team or project, such as permissions to access the dashboard.

-The following system roles are available in District Engage:
+The following system roles are available in Civio Engage:

 Any system role other than public user is considered an internal user role. *Internal user* is the default role given to any new user.
 Additional system roles can be assigned to users or replace this default role.
 For example only Superadmins will be able to manage user roles and permissions.
 The majority of users will be granted the system role *Internal user* and be granted team/project specific permissions when assigned a team role.